solana-foundation/developer-content/content/guides/depin/getting-started.md

 infrastructure, creating a decentralized alternative to traditional centralized systems.
 Examples include wireless, content delivery, and mapping networks.

+For instance, Helium creates a wireless network more cheaply than traditional carriers by enabling individuals to deploy and maintain network hotspots.
+This approach eliminates the need for centralized infrastructure investments and operational costs, allowing the network to scale more cost-effectively.

 While each DePIN network has a unique product focus, most DePIN networks utilize Solana for a common set of use cases.
 This guide is meant to help builders get oriented to these common on-chain DePIN use cases.
 Topics covered include: